GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 ::: warning Attention
 To avoid confusion:
-`GRAPH_VERSION` has nothing to do with the version of the underlying data that were used to calculate a graph (e.g. osm date)!
+_Graph Version_ has nothing to do with the version of the underlying data that were used to calculate a graph (e.g. osm date)!

 It defines the version of the software that created a graph.
 There can be differences in the graph structure and in the build-logic, which means that a generated graph based on the identical input data is not the same for different graph versions.

-This also means, that an instance of openrouteservice can only load graphs created for the same `GRAPH_VERSION`.
+This also means, that an instance of openrouteservice can only load graphs created for the same _Graph Version_.
 Loading a graph of a different version could fail completely or at least would lead to unexpected or incorrect results.

 On the other hand, it is of course possible to generate new up-to-date graphs for older graph versions as well